+(a) Except as otherwise provided in subsection (b), oOne-half of the property to which
-- (a) Except as otherwise provided in subsection (b), one-half of the property to which this [act] applies belongs to the surviving spouse of a decedent and is not subject to disposition by the decedent at death. - (b) If, at death, a decedent purports to dispose of property belonging to the surviving spouse to a third person and disposes of other property to the surviving spouse, the court [may/must] require the surviving spouse to elect either to retain the disposition to the surviving

-1 spouse or assert rights under this [act].
-2 (c) Subject to subsection (d), one-half of the property to which this [act] applies belongs 3 to the decedent and is subject to disposition by the decedent at death.
-4 Alternative A 5 (d) The property that belongs to the decedent under subsection (c) is not subject to 6 elective-share rights of the surviving spouse.
-7 Alternative B 8 (d) For the purpose of calculating the augmented estate and elective-share rights, the 9 property under subsection (a) is deemed to be property of the surviving spouse and property 10 under subsection (c) is deemed to be property of the decedent.
-11 End of Alternatives 12 (e) [Except for the purpose of calculating the augmented estate and elective-share rights, 13 this] [This] section does not apply to property paid or transferred to the surviving spouse by 14 right of survivorship or under a revocable trust or other nonprobate transfer instrument.
-15 (f) This section does not limit the right of a surviving spouse to [a homestead] [an 16 exempt property] [a family] allowance.
-17 18 19 20 21 Legislative Note: A traditional elective-share state should adopt Alternative A and should adopt the language beginning with the word "this" in subsection (e).
-An augmented-estate elective-share state whose statute does not adequately address rights in community property should adopt Alternative B and should adopt the language beginning with word "except" in subsection (e).
-22 23 Comment 23 24 25 26 27 28 Under subsection (a), at the death of one spouse, one-half the property to which this act applies belongs to the surviving spouse.
-This is universal approach of community property states.
+1 this [act] applies belongs to the surviving spouse of a decedent and is not subject to disposition 2 by the decedent at death.
+3 (b) If, at death, a decedent purports to dispose of property belonging to the surviving 4 spouse to a third person and disposes of other property to the surviving spouse, the court 5 [may/must] require the surviving spouse to elect either to retain the disposition to the surviving 6 spouse or assert rights under this [act].
+7 (eb) Subject to subsection (d), oOne-half of the property to which this [act] applies 8 belongs to the decedent and is subject to disposition by the decedent at death.
+9 Alternative A 10 (\underline{dc}) The property that belongs to the decedent under subsection (\underline{eb}) is not subject to 11 elective-share rights of the surviving spouse.
+12 Alternative B 13 (dc) For the purpose of calculating the augmented estate and elective-share rights, the 14 property under subsection (a) is deemed to be property of the surviving spouse and property 15 under subsection (eb) is deemed to be property of the decedent.
+16 End of Alternatives 17 (ed) [Except for the purpose of calculating the augmented estate and elective-share rights 18 this] [This] section does not apply to property paid or transferred to the surviving spouse by 19 right of survivorship or under a revocable trust or other nonprobate transfer instrument.
+20 (fe) This section does not limit the right of a surviving spouse to [a homestead] [an 21 exempt property] [a family] allowance.
+22 (f) If the decedent at death purports to dispose of property belonging to the surviving 23 spouse to a third person and disposes of other property to the surviving spouse, this section does no not limit the authority of the court under other law to require that the spouse elect between retaining the disposition from the decedent or asserting rights under this [act].

+Legislative Note: A traditional elective-share state should adopt Alternative A and should adopt the language beginning with the word "this" in subsection (e).
+An augmented-estate elective-share state whose statute does not adequately address rights in community property should adopt Alternative B and should adopt the language beginning with word "elexcept" in subsection (e).

+Under subsection (a), at the death of one spouse, one-half the property to which this act applies belongs to the surviving spouse.
+This is the universal approach of community property states.
 As a result, the decedent cannot dispose of the property belonging to the surviving spouse by will or intestate succession.
 An attempt to do so would be ineffective.

-29 30 31 If, however, the decedent disposes of property subject to this act by nonprobate transfer in favor of the third person, Section 7, rather than this section, applies.
+If, however, the decedent disposes of property subject to this act by nonprobate transfer in favor of the third person, Section 7, rather than this section, applies.
 In other words, this act, like the law in community property states, provides that reimbursement or equitable claims may be available to a surviving spouse when a decedent improperly alienates the interest of a spouse by means of a nonprobate transfer.
 See, e.g., T.L.
 James & Co. v.
 Montgomery, 332 So.
 2d 834 (La.
 1975).